YinJC/uk-tex-faq/FAQ-landscape.md

----
-layout: page
-title: Typesetting things in landscape orientation
+# Typesetting things in landscape orientation
----

 It's often necessary to typeset part of a document in landscape orientation; to achieve this, one needs not only to change the page